 In addition to the application form, please submit the following material as a single PDF:

-- Narrative of no more than five pages (double-spaced) that describes the scope of the research to be conducted with the aid of the fellowship, and clearly articulates the need for and use of the requested funding
+- Narrative of no more than eight pages (double-spaced) that that briefly describes the dissertation and outlines the scope of the research to be conducted with the aid of the fellowship

 - One-page budget outlining the expenses for which the fellowship will be used (the committee particularly values budgets that show accurate, realistic, and frugal estimates of expenses that are vital to the research project)

-- Under separate cover, the dissertation advisor should submit a letter of reference that includes the official date when Ph.D. candidacy was achieved.
+- Under separate cover, the dissertation adviser should submit a letter of reference to the fellowship committee chair attesting to the project’s importance and the candidate’s ability to complete it; the letter should also indicate the official date when doctoral candidacy (or equivalent benchmark) was achieved.

 Siel Agugliaro, "Imagining Italy, Surviving America: Opera, Italian Immigrants, and Identity in Philadelphia, 1880-1924"